PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_firmware.rst

 HTTP REST Interface
 ~~~~~~~~~~~~~~~~~~~

-The OTDOA adaption layer includes the HTTP REST interface function that allows it to
+The adaption layer includes the HTTP REST interface function that allows it to
 download the uBSA and configuration information from a cloud server.
 The adaption
 layer uses the Zephyr TLS secure socket functions to communicate with the server.